TheGammaSqueeze/GammaOS-RK3566/README.md

 [![Upgrading GammaOS to v1.5 - Anbernic RG405M Custom Firmware CFW](https://i.imgur.com/EgOKl3J.png)](https://www.youtube.com/watch?v=HQuK0o4PrDo "Upgrading GammaOS to v1.5 - Anbernic RG405M Custom Firmware CFW")

 Prerequisites:
+- Download the FASTBOOT versions of the release (begins with FASTBOOT_ at the beginning of the file name)
 - Extract the GammaOS/GammaOSLite folder and its files before proceeding.
 - Get ADB and Fastboot tools + drivers.